semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 ---
 slug: overview
 append_help_link: true
-description: >-
-  Semgrep CI is a specialized Docker image for running Semgrep in CI environments.
+description: "Semgrep CI enables you to run Semgrep in CI environments.
 It can either be used stand-alone or connected with Semgrep App for centralized rule and findings management.
-Rapidly scan every commit and block new bugs with Semgrep CI.
+Rapidly scan every commit and block new bugs with Semgrep CI."
 ---

 import MoreHelp from "/src/components/MoreHelp"

-# Semgrep CI
+# Semgrep CI overview

+## Introduction

-[Semgrep CI](https://github.com/returntocorp/semgrep-action) (aka Semgrep Action or `semgrep-agent`) is a specialized Docker image for running Semgrep in CI environments.
-It can also optionally connect to [Semgrep App](https://semgrep.dev/manage) for centralized rule and findings management.
+Semgrep CI enables you to run Semgrep in CI environments.
+You can use it solely for the purpose of checking your code in CI pipeline or connect Semgrep CI to [Semgrep App](https://semgrep.dev/manage) for centralized rule and findings management.

 - **Scan every commit**.
 Semgrep CI rapidly scans modified files on pull and merge requests, protecting developer productivity.
 Usually, full-project scans are reserved for special branches, such as trunk branches, and diff-aware scans are done on other branches before merging them into the trunk.
 - **Block new bugs**.
 You shouldn’t have to fix existing bugs just to adopt a tool.
 Semgrep CI reports newly introduced issues on pull and merge requests, scanning them at their base and HEAD commits to compare findings.
 Developers are significantly more likely to fix the issues they introduced themselves on PRs and MRs.